Paris Saint-Germain plan winter loan move for Atletico Madrid forward Joao Felix - Paper Round

 Ronaldo may make PSG switch

-The Sun claims that Cristiano Ronaldo is keen on a move to Paris Saint-Germain, having said that he could see himself playing at the Parc des Princes one day.
-The paper explains that while Lionel Messi is currently at the club, both he and Ronaldo will be free agents this summer, which would allow the 37-year-old striker to step into the role if Messi leaves.
+The Sun claim that Cristiano Ronaldo is keen on a move to Paris Saint-Germain, having said that he could see himself playing at the Parc des Princes one day.
+The paper explain that while Lionel Messi is currently at the club, both he and Ronaldo will be free agents this summer, which would allow the 37-year-old striker to step into the role if Messi leaves.

 Paper Round’s view: Under Luis Campos’ transfer strategy, PSG appear to be less motivated by the sheer glamour of some signings.
 However if Messi leaves, and with Kylian Mbappe’s future still uncertain in the French capital, bringing in Ronaldo on a free transfer might go some way to showing the world at large that they remain a serious footballing force.